-National Planning Policy Framework (NPPF): The National Planning Policy Framework (refreshed July 2018) sets out the Government's planning policies for England and how these are expected to be applied.
+National Planning Policy Framework (NPPF): The National Planning Policy Framework (revised February 2019) sets out the Government's planning policies for England and how these are expected to be applied.
 Council's must take account of the NPPF when preparing their Local Plans.